 Funnel analysis helps product managers and marketing teams understand the user flow across a website.
 The goal of funnel analysis is to observe the steps a user takes to get to a desired outcome.
-For example how many steps does it take for an end-user to complete a purchase, a registration, or a lead form.
+For example how many steps does it take for an end-user to complete a purchase, a registration, or a lead form?

-Each of the steps required to complete an outcome are a part of the buying journey.
+Each of the steps required to complete an outcome is a part of the buying journey.
 Conducting funnel analysis helps visualize how a buyer progresses through the funnel, and if there are opportunities to increase conversions, decrease drop-offs, and improve the customer experience along the way.

 Benefits of Funnel Analysis

-To get to the ultimate goal (a conversion), your end-users will go through a series of micro conversions.
+To get to the ultimate goal (a conversion), your end-users will go through a series of micro-conversions.
 For example, a customer of an eCommerce business might go through the following buying journey:

 - Visiting a site